Jim Nabors: Later career

 In the 1980s, Nabors appeared in three feature-length films starring his friend Burt Reynolds, at the latter's request.
 In The Best Little Whorehouse in Texas (1982), about a sheriff (Reynolds) who falls in love with a brothel madam (Dolly Parton), Nabors played Deputy Fred, a character similar to Gomer Pyle.
-Though the film was given mostly unfavorable reviews, Nabors garnered some positive comments for his performance.
+Though the film received mostly unfavorable reviews, Nabors garnered some positive comments for his performance.

-In 1983, Nabors played an auto mechanic in Stroker Ace, starring Burt Reynolds who is a NASCAR race car driver who has a contentious relationship with his team owner, a fried-chicken fast-food chain entrepreneur.
+In 1983, Nabors played an auto mechanic in Stroker Ace, starring Burt Reynolds as a NASCAR race car driver who has a contentious relationship with his team owner, a fried-chicken fast-food chain entrepreneur.
 The film was panned, and Nabors earned a Golden Raspberry Award for his performance.
 In Reynolds' star-studded Cannonball Run II (1984), about a cross-country car chase, Nabors made a cameo appearance alongside such celebrities as Dom DeLuise, Jackie Chan, Shirley MacLaine, Dean Martin, Frank Sinatra, and Andy Griffith Show co-stars Don Knotts and George Lindsey.
 Like the two previous Reynolds films Nabors appeared in, Cannonball received mostly negative reviews.

 In 1986, Nabors returned to television, reprising his role as Gomer Pyle in the television movie Return to Mayberry, in which the cast of The Andy Griffith Show reunited.
 Also in 1986, Nabors starred in the half-hour comedy pilot Sylvan in Paradise as the title character, Sylvan Sprayberry, an accident-prone bell captain at a Hawaiian hotel.
 The series was not picked up by NBC.